Faraz-Ardeh-2004/Ant-Simulation/README.md

 - `Environment.py`: Defines the Environment class that manages the 2D grid
 - `Ant.py`: Implements the Ant class with movement and sensing capabilities
 - `Genetic_Algorithm.py`: Contains the GeneticAlgorithm class that evolves the ant's behavior
-- `santafe.txt`: Input file describing the initial state of the environment
+- `santafe.txt` or `muir.txt`: Input file describing the initial state of the environment

 ## How It Works

-1. The environment is loaded from `santafe.txt`, defining a 32x32 grid where '1' represents food and '0' represents empty cells.
+1. The environment is loaded from `santafe.txt` or `muir.txt`, defining a 32x32 grid where '1' represents food and '0' represents empty cells.
 2. A population of ants with random genetic codes is initialized.
 3. The genetic algorithm evolves the population over multiple generations:
    - Ants move through the environment based on their genetic code.